-54. WFP will leverage its experience, presence and partnerships to strengthen regional and national aviation systems and capacity.
-As the reality of humanitarian contexts means that national or local safety and security standards are frequently less than optimal, WFP's response and activities will support more sustainable aviation solutions whenever feasible.11 Depending on the context, this can include runway and airport terminal construction and repair, safety and security training and the introduction of new technology.
-WFP will also continue to collaborate with industry stakeholders such as ICAO and the International Air Transport Association (IATA), as well as with national civil aviation authorities and local operators and suppliers, on the development of regulatory frameworks and on the development of procedures and risk management in fragile countries where gaps exist.
+71. WFP will leverage its experience, presence and partnerships to strengthen regional and national aviation systems and capacity.
+As the reality of humanitarian contexts means that national or local safety and security standards are frequently less than optimal, WFP's response and activities will support more sustainable aviation solutions whenever feasible.
+Depending on the context, this can include runway and airport terminal construction and repair, safety and security training and the introduction of new technology.

+19 WFP Transport and Logistics Services Manual.